-British soprano Miranda Ostler graduated from University College, Durham in 2015, where she was a choral scholar.
-This year she is one of twelve inaugural Choral Scholars with the Oxford Bach Soloists (Tom Hammond-Davies).
-Miranda currently sings with choirs including London Choral Sinfonia (Michael Waldron), Icosa (Luke Mather), and Philharmonia Voices (Aidan Oliver), and is the soprano in the professional quartet at St George’s Headstone, Harrow (Huw Jones).
-She also regularly deputises at numerous churches around London, including All Saints’ Margaret Street, St Peter’s Eaton Square, St Stephen’s Gloucester Road, and St George's Hanover Square.
-Miranda is a founding member of two new vocal ensembles: The Rupa Ensemble (Julian Marshall), and Oread Chamber Choir (Will Wright/Will Brockman).
-She has toured Mexico and the UK with Schola Cantorum of Oxford (James Burton), and has recorded for film and television with the Eric Whitacre Singers at Abbey Road, Dean Street, Air, and Angel Studios, London.
+Miranda Ostler sings regularly with ensembles including the London Choral Sinfonia, Philharmonia Voices, and Icosa.
+She has just completed a year as one of twelve inaugural choral scholars with the Oxford Bach Soloists, performing arias in monthly Bach Cantata concerts.
+Miranda also deputises at numerous churches around London, including All Saints’ Margaret Street, St Peter’s Eaton Square, St Stephen’s Gloucester Road, and St George's Hanover Square.
+She is a founding member of two new vocal ensembles: The Rupa Ensemble and Oread Chamber Choir.
+She has toured Mexico and the UK with Schola Cantorum of Oxford, and has recorded for film and television with the Eric Whitacre Singers at Abbey Road, Air, and Angel Studios, London.
 She graduated from University College, Durham in 2015, where she was a choral scholar.

 PHOTOGRAPHY BY JAMIE WRIGHT